remp2020/remp2020.github.io/index.md

 Please note that this version requires you to schedule a manual migration in order to update database internals without the distruption of the system.
 Read the CHANGELOG's section with `mail:migrate-user-subscriptions-and-variants` command execution.

-The full changelog is avilable [here](https://github.com/remp2020/remp/releases/tag/1.2.0).
+The full changelog is available [here](https://github.com/remp2020/remp/releases/tag/1.2.0).

 ### 23-Feb-2023: CRM release (2.3)